-The reason being that most think fluid is fluid.
-But what most beverages contain are detrimental ingredients which doesn’t do your health any favors.
 The young and the elderly are especially susceptible to this.
-Children will drink too many sweet drinks, while the elderly will not drink enough water.
+Children will drink too many sweet drinks, while the elderly will not drink enough water at all.

 The Body Needs Water To Function

-What these includes are: proper blood circulation, regulation of metabolism, balances body temperature, administers muscle strength, and manages waste removal and detoxification.
+What these include are: proper blood circulation, regulation of metabolism, balances body temperature, administers muscle strength, and manages waste removal and detoxification.

 But once this thirst mechanism kicks in, you’re usually already in the early stages of dehydration.
 So what becomes vital is not ignoring the initial pangs of feeling thirst.